KavyaAgarwal2001/Conversational_Robot/README.md

 > - Sequence Models
 > - NLP with TensorFlow
 ## Objective And Goal
 The motive is to build an interactive robot that can be scoped to handle some real life problems !
-The goal is to offer a well trained efficient model which can deliver immediate actions.

 The main aim is to build a conversational ChatBot that can take audio input ,convert the input audio into text ,generate meaningful response and then convert that text response into speech.